invadium/rebasic.mix/README.md

 And, although *_ReBasic_* allows you to skip numbers, we consider them crucial to the understanding of algorithms and execution flow.

 Just observe how kids learn to write and count.
 At some point, they start compiling numbered lists of items or actions - that is a natural thing to do once you've learned the superpower of written words and numbers.
 Children create numbered lists of their favorite toys, rank superheroes, or create a shopping list of sweets to buy for a holiday.
 This is exactly what classic BASIC provides, only now for interactions with a computer.
-What is a shopping list if not an algorithm - remap 1-2-3 to 10-20-30, wrap items in a ```PRINT "..."``` command, and you've got yourself a working BASUC program!
+What is a shopping list if not an algorithm - remap 1-2-3 to 10-20-30, wrap items in a ```PRINT "..."``` command, and you've got yourself a working BASIC program!

 Back in 2006, David Brin published an article called ["Why Johnny can't code"](https://www.salon.com/2006/09/14/basic_2/).
 It caused a lot of debates on public forums (besides a ton of hate mail to the author by "professional" programmers trying to prove that Java/C#/C++ is so much better than BASIC).

 Microsoft, famous for its BASIC implementations in the past, created and published Small Basic to address the issues highlighted in the article.
-But, although it is a decent dev environment, it got so many things wrong.
+But, although it is a decent and feature-rich development environment, it got so many things wrong.
 It lacks interactivity, it doesn't have line numbers, and most of all, its core features are object-oriented.
 The latter is the biggest shortcoming since even the simplest operations like printing require a cumbersome object manipulation, e.g.:

 ```